SusgUY446/susguy446-app/README.md

 # my-cool-site
-a webapp written in PHP with many features like an Account System and a note app
+a webapp written in PHP with many features like an Account System
 # Suggestions
  dm me on discord.
  susguy446